morganstanley/binlog/doc/UserGuide.md

 and assumes that this clock measures UTC time (without leap seconds).
 This is required as of C++20.
 The Binlog test suite tests if this requirement holds on a given platform.

+**High Performance Branch**: The performance related additions of the `hiperf` branch put additional constraints on the platform Binlog can work on:

+ - Compiler: Clang
+ - Operating System: Linux
+ - Executable format: ELF